Last updated December 10th, 2022.

-I spend most of my time making investments in frontier markets, yet I’ve taken steps to diversify the rest of my life internationally too.
+I spend most of my time making investments in frontier markets.
+That said, I’ve taken steps to diversify the rest of my life internationally too.
+It’s not all about investing.

-One way I’ve done this is by getting residency in the Republic of Georgia (not to be confused with the US state) earlier this year.
-I hope to invest in Georgia soon and spend some time there.
+One way I’ve done this is by obtaining residence in the Republic of Georgia (not to be confused with the US state) earlier this year.
+I hope to invest in Georgia soon and spend time there.

-Why would I want residency in another country?
+Why get residency in another country?
 First of all, tax reasons.
-I’m a US citizen and unlike almost every other country in the world, I’m taxed based on citizenship and not residency.
+US citizens are especially in a difficult place.
+Unlike almost everywhere else in the world, American citizens are taxed based on citizenship and not residence.

 For example, a German citizen living in Singapore no longer pays tax to Germany and instead pays it to Singapore.
 He’s no longer living in Germany, after all.
 Why should he pay taxes to a country when he’s not living there to use the services his taxes go toward?